 On 2011-MAY-11, Governor Jack Markell (D) signed S.B.
 30 into law, creating civil unions for eligible same-sex couples and granting them all of "... the same rights, benefits, protections and responsibilities as married persons under Delaware law."
 2 The law came into effect on 2012-JAN-01

 At the start of 2012, Delaware became the eighth state in the U.S. to offer civil unions to its citizens.
 It became the 15th state to recognize loving committed same-sex relationships -- with some states allowing full marriage, and others allowing only civil unions.
 As of 2013-MAY, the latter number has risen to 19 plus the District of Columbia.
 The legislatures of many additional states, like Illinois, Minnesota, and Oregon, are debating whether to legalize same-sex marriage.

 The fee for a civil union license in Delaware is $50.00 -- the same as for a marriage license in the state.

 On 2013-APR-11, a bill was introduced into the Legislature that would allow loving, committed same-sex couples to marry.
 It was passed by the House.
 On 2013-MAY-07 at 5:05 PM local time, the bill was passed by the Senate by a comfortable margin 12 to 9.
 The governor signed the bill into law less than an hour after the Senate vote, saying: "I do not intend to make any of you wait one moment longer."
 3

-The law goes into effect on 2013-JUL-01.
-Same-sex couples should be able to pick up their marriage licenses at that time.
+The law went into effect on 2013-JUL-01.
+Same-sex couples were able to pick up their marriage licenses at that time.